Duran Duran (1981 album): Release and promotion

 EMI released Duran Duran on 15 June 1981.
 According to John, the band disliked the chosen cover photograph by Fin Costello but approved of Garrett's design.
 The band began a short 11-date Faster than Light tour on 29 June.
-To their surprise, John said that they were greeted by screaming fans.
+To their surprise, they were greeted by screaming fans.
 Although the shows did not sell out, Le Bon said that their headbands inspired a short-lived "national fashion".
 On 13 July, "Girls on Film" was released as the third single, backed with "Faster than Light".
-Reaching the UK top five and receiving substantial airplay on Radio 1, Malins says the single made Duran Duran one of the biggest new bands of 1981.
+Reaching the UK top five and receiving substantial airplay on Radio 1, the single made Duran Duran one of the biggest new bands of 1981.
 According to Andy, the band knew that "Girls on Film" would be a bigger hit than "Planet Earth" but wanted to wait until they were established to release it.

 The single helped Duran Duran peak at number three in the UK and spend 118 weeks on the chart, going platinum by December 1982 and selling 1.6 million copies worldwide.
 Elsewhere, the album topped the chart in Portugal, reached number two in New Zealand, number three in Sweden and number nine in Australia.
 The album was released later in the US, since Capitol wanted to see how it performed in Europe and Australia.
 Appearing in late June on the Harvest label, the LP replaced "To the Shore" with the "night version" of "Planet Earth" and was unsuccessful.
 EMI issued a four-track, 12" EP entitled Nite Romantics in Japan, featuring the "night versions" of "Planet Earth" and "Girls on Film".

 The music video for "Girls on Film", directed by Godley & Creme and filmed in August 1981, featured several semi-nude women performing sexually-suggestive acts in what author Roy Shuker described as "soft porn".
 According to Paul, the video was deliberately made for the American audience, who believed that Duran Duran were a "gay band".
 Ambrose said, "It was very provocative, the first semi-pornographic long-form video which really shook everyone up in the clubs.
-And that's what started to break [the band] in America."
+And that's what started to break [the band] in America".
 The American channel MTV, which premiered two weeks before the video was filmed, repeatedly screened the video.
 Co-founder John Sykes found it an effective way to generate publicity for the fledgling channel: "[It] was something that could never be played on broadcast networks, but we could play it on MTV.
-So it brought a lot of people over to cable and MTV, to not only discover the cool new bands but also this art form that was not yet ready for prime-time television."
-It was banned by the BBC in England; a heavily-edited "day version" was made for airing on MTV, and the band capitalised on the controversy.
+So it brought a lot of people over to cable and MTV, to not only discover the cool new bands but also this art form that was not yet ready for prime-time television".
+It was banned by the BBC in England; a heavily edited "day version" was made for airing on MTV, and the band capitalised on the controversy.